 5. Shake vigorously and pour (without straining) into a frosted glass.

 6. Splash with soda, garnish and serve.

-A Few More Romantic Cocktail Ideas
+Help Yourself to a Few More Romantic Cocktail Ideas!

 Sparkling Pink Grapefruit Cocktail with Cucumber

 - 2½ ounces fresh Pink Grapefruit Juice

 - Fresh mint - a small handful

 - ½ tsp. simple syrup - a 1 to 1 ratio of water and sugar

 - Slice and assemble your cucumber garnish and set it aside.